 In 2016 however, the company stepped up its game completely with the Predator lineup of gaming laptops, and they really are something else to behold.
 The Predator lineup exudes quality from every key and through every spare draft port, with innovative features like the FrostCore technology that keeps your laptop cool even under the strain of millions of pixels being pushed through the pipes at once.
 They seem to have taken all the good parts from other laptops and combined them into one, undeniably perfect package, as though the Predator was a hybrid of what made every other gaming laptop successful up until now.

 Plus, while the Aspire V17 Nitro may not be a “classical” gaming laptop, that doesn’t mean it’s still not one of the best options for the price you’re going to find.
+And, if you are a Fortnite fan, check out the best gaming laptop for Fortnite.

 #3 Pick Asus